AndrewAlva/LaGasa/README.md

 # LaGasa
-Suze LaGasa 2019 – Official web portfolio of Suzanne LaGasa, Art Director &amp; Graphic Designer with tons of experience on book design but thriving on other areas.
+Suze LaGasa 2019 – Official web portfolio of Suzanne LaGasa, Art Director &amp; Graphic Designer with tons of experience on book design and thriving on other areas as well.

 ## Development Environment